Tara-Cloud/aws-cdk-tutorial/README.md

 - ***cdk_static_website/cdk_static_website.py***: a Python file that creates a custom CDK stack for use in your CDK application.
 We will learn more about stacks when we model and deploy our application in step 4 of this tutorial.
 A production CDK application will likely grow to have several different files defining several different stacks.
 - ***cdk.json*** A configuration file for CDK that defines several aspects of our application and how it should operate.
 - ***README.md***: A README describing our CDK application and basic deployment steps.
 Notice we can find several useful tips and CDK commands prepopulated in the README by the CDK toolkit.
 Eventually we should customize this README file to be specific to the CDK application we build.
-- Notice that the CDK toolkit also initialized a ***git repository*** for us in the project directory and populated a .gitignore file that we can modify as needed.
+- The CDK toolkit also initialized a [git repository](https://www.gitkraken.com/learn/git/tutorials/what-is-a-git-repository) for us in the project directory and populated a [.gitignore file](https://git-scm.com/docs/gitignore) that we can modify as needed.

 ## Step 3: Bootstrap Your AWS Account

-Our next step is to prepare our AWS environment for CDK deployments.
-An AWS environment is a combincation of the AWS account and AWS region where we are provisioning our cloud resources.
+An AWS environment is a combination of the AWS account and AWS region where we are provisioning our cloud resources.
 We prepare our AWS environment using a process called CDK Bootstrap.
 The CDK Bootstrap script will provision several resources in our AWS environment.
 CDK will rely on these resources behind the scenes when our CDK applications are being deployed.

 Bootstrapping an AWS environment is a one-time process.
-You will not need to run CDK Bootstrap again until you start deploying CDK applications in different AWS regions or a different AWS account.[Read more about CDK Bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)
+You will not need to run CDK Bootstrap again until you start deploying CDK applications in different AWS regions or a different AWS account.
+[Read more about CDK Bootstrap here.](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)

 Bootstrap your AWS environment by running:

 `cdk bootstrap`

-*Expected Output*:
+*Example Output:*

 ![img](readme-assets/bootstrap_existed_output.png)